thedarkwriter/courseware-lms-content/courses/published/get_hiera_2.md

 To test out other app_tiers, try using the hiera command line tool.
 The `hiera` comand line tool lets you specify the values for facts to test out results.

-To see what the value would be for prod use this command:
+To see what the value would be for dev use this command:
 <pre>
-hiera dns_server app_tier=prod
+hiera dns_server app_tier=dev
 </pre>